secretGeek/documentation/en/platform-considerations/xamarin-mac.md

 > /Library/Frameworks/Xamarin.Mac.framework/Versions/Current/lib/mono/4.5/

 *ReactiveUI-Events* and *ReactiveUI* use Xamarin.Mac Mobile but can be consumed into a Xamarin Mac XM 4.5 application.
 We would love to ship XM45 assemblies with the project but do not know how to target the platform using NuGet.
-Get in touch if you know how to a XM45 library with NuGet in such a way Xamarin Studio would automatically pull it in for an XM45 app project.
+Get in touch if you know how to package a XM45 library with NuGet in such a way Xamarin Studio would automatically pull it in for an XM45 app project.